Have the freshest free hiking tips sent to you each month!

 So let's take a peek at these contracting workhorses, named because they resemble the rounded bodies of mice under the skin during contractions ("mus" for "mouse").

-That's something you can make a point of doing on a daily basis.
+That's something you can make a point of doing on a daily basis, right?

-But there's more you can do to make your hiker's body strong and resilient, and I know you aren't going to want to hear it: take good care of your muscles by exercising daily and stretching.
+There's even more smart moves to make your hiker's body strong and resilient, and I know you aren't going to want to hear it: take good care of your muscles by exercising daily and stretching.

 I know - I'm right there with you!

-Let me introduce you to those muscles right now.
+Let me quickly introduce you to those muscles right now, beginning at your ankles.

 Your lower leg between your knee and ankle is technically referred to as your leg (tibia and fibula bones), with your thigh (femur bone) being - well, you know where it is!